XuewenWangUGA/USAT/README.md

  or

  Download the software release zip file into your computer from https://mafft.cbrc.jp/alignment/software/ , unzip it into a directory called "USAT".
- or download from Github https://github.com/ge-lab
+ or download whole package from Github https://github.com/ge-lab

  Go to the USAT folder and double click to run.
 This software will use a new version of Java runtime enviroment V17.
 If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from https://www.oracle.com/java/technologies/downloads/#jdk17-windows